Last Fall, I set off from Munich, Germany on a two-month train trip through Europe, armed with a 15-day Eurail Global Pass.

 How to Maximize Your Savings

-Fourteen years earlier, when I first used a rail pass to travel Europe, I wasn't concerned with maximizing my savings, only getting from one major city to the next.
+Fourteen years earlier, when I first used a rail pass to travel through Europe, I wasn't concerned with maximizing my savings, only getting from one major city to the next.

 Due to time constraints, and my chosen itinerary, I didn't squeeze the most value of my rail pass that was possible.
 If that's your goal, here are the best ways to do it.

-1. Take high-speed trains.
+1. Take high-speed trains

 Hands down, this is the best way to get your money's worth, and quickly.

-String a few of those together around Germany, and your Eurail Global pass has more than paid for itself.
+String a few of those together around Germany, and your Eurail Global Pass has more than paid for itself.
 Also note, I didn't have to pay any reservation fees.

 France was a different story.
 I ended up taking more rides on their TGV routes, which also cost quite a bit.

-Unlike Germany, the reservation fees can add up in France, but are still a small price to pay compared with the regular cost of tickets.
+Unlike Germany, the reservation fees can add up in France but are still a small price to pay compared with the regular cost of tickets.

 In addition to getting the most out of your rail pass, you're also cutting down on your transit time between destinations.

-2. Take overnight trains.
+2. Take overnight trains

 While I didn't take any overnight trains on this trip, I did so in 1998, and it can be an easy way to 1) cover a lot of ground, and 2) save on a night's accommodation.